Bayesian Analysis on Limiting the Student-$t$ Linear Regression Model: Introduction

-In regression analysis, outliers in a linear regression model can jeopardize the results by the ordinary least squares (OLS) estimator.
-The Student-$t$ linear regression model, designed as a linear regression model with the error term having \emph{t}-distribution, is one of the common methods to solve the outlier problem (Lange et al., 1989).
-While the Student-$t$ linear regression model has been widely adopted, most studies apply it without careful theoretical consideration.
+In regression analysis, outliers in a linear regression model can affect the accuracy of results obtained using the ordinary least squares (OLS) estimator.
+The Student-$t$ linear regression model, designed as a linear regression model with the error term having a \emph{t}-distribution, is a common method to solve the outlier problem (Lange et al., 1989).
+Although this model has been widely adopted, most studies apply it without careful theoretical consideration.

-Bayesian robustness modeling using heavy-tailed distributions, which include $t$-distribution, provides the theoretical solution for the outlier problem.
-For a simple Bayesian model, when both the prior distribution and the likelihood of an observation are normal distributions, the posterior distribution is also a normal distribution, and the posterior mean is a weighted average of the mean of prior distribution and the observation.
-When the prior distribution and the observation are located far from each other and follow a normal distribution, the posterior distribution is far from both pieces of information; this is called $conflict$.
-In this case, the posterior distribution is not suggested by either the prior distribution or the observation.
+Bayesian robustness modeling using heavy-tailed distributions, which include a $t$-distribution, provides a theoretical solution to the outlier problem.
+For a simple Bayesian model, when both the prior distribution and likelihood of an observation are normal distributions, the posterior distribution is also a normal distribution and the posterior mean is a weighted average of the mean of the prior distribution and observation.
+When the prior distribution and observation are further from each other and follow a normal distribution, the posterior distribution is far from both pieces of information; this is known as $conflict$.
+For instance, when a single observation $x$=15 follows $N(\mu ,1)$ and the prior of the location parameter follows $N(0,1)$, the posterior distribution follows $N(7.5, 0.5)$.
+In this case, the posterior distribution is not determined by either the prior distribution or observation.

-For this problem, Dawid (1973) formally provides the theoretical resolution of conflict between the prior distribution and the data, also known as \it{conflict of information}. \rm{He uses the pure location model in which the scale parameter is given, and clarifies how an outlier is automatically ignored in the posterior distribution when the outlier follows a heavy-tailed distribution.
-This result occurs because we believe the information about the prior distribution more than we believe the observation.
+To address this issue, Dawid (1973) formally provided the theoretical resolution of the conflict between the prior distribution and data, also known as \it{conflict of information}. \rm{The author used a pure location model in which the scale parameter was provided and clarified how an outlier can be automatically ignored in the posterior distribution when the outlier follows a heavy-tailed distribution.
+This result occurs because information about a prior distribution is more credible than the observation.